PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:36:18
+Last updated: 2024-04-02 18:36:52
-Random Quote: We all live with the objective of being happy; our lives are all different and yet the same. - Anne Frank
+Random Quote: The only journey is the one within. - Rainer Maria Rilke